Tips for Finding a Contractor

 Ask if there are any past or current jobs they’re working on where you can review their work.
 Check their attention to detail.
 Interview their customers.

-Make sure your contractor or subcontractors specialize in the work you want done.
+Make sure your contractor or subcontractors are experienced.

 Someone who says they have “no problem” doing plumbing, electrical and fine woodwork likely can’t do any of it as well as someone who’s an expert in just one craft.

 If you hire a general contractor who’ll hire subcontractors, ask for their names and check up on them like you did for the general contractor.

 Getting questioned or experiencing resistance on any of the above.
 Quality, reputable contractors will be transparent about the process and happy to provide their credentials.
 Finally, trust your instincts.
 Choose someone you feel comfortable being around.
 Who’s easy to communicate with and who you won’t mind having in your home.
 Expect a few hiccups and a little stress along the way while your home is disrupted until the project is finished.
 The more you do before the work starts, the more relaxed you’ll stay until your “new” home is ready.